EU leads international help to Albania quake recovery

 “The hardest part of this situation starts now because the material damage is really great,” said Xhacka before leaving for the NATO summit in London where Albania will also look for help.

-Soreca said that in a third phase, Brussels will look into how it will help Albania rebuild itself with a mid- to long-term perspective.
+Soreca said Monday that Brussels will look into how it will help Albania rebuild itself with a mid- to long-term perspective.

-On Thursday new European Commissioner for Crisis Management, Janez Lenarcic, who started his post on Monday, visits Tirana to talk about the reconstruction planning.
+On Thursday, the new European Commissioner for Crisis Management, Janez Lenarcic, who started his post Monday, visits Tirana to talk about the reconstruction planning.

 Llazar Semini is on Twitter: https://twitter.com/lsemini